Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 The Day of the Cross in the Present Day

-Official Festival Competition
+Official May Crosses Competition

 patio decorations on dia de la cruz On this festive day, it is common to see women and children all over Granada wearing the typical Andalusian outfits.